-However, thinking about business succession and acting on it all too often don’t go together.
-A 2015 MassMutual study indicates that more than 50 percent of business owners do not have a succession plan in place.
-Equally troubling is the fact that about one in five successors, those that the owner has targeted to take over his or her company, do not know that they are in the succession plan.
-(Video: Business Succession Planning)
+A 2018 MassMutual study indicates that only about 50 percent of business owners have a written succession plan in place.
+Equally troubling is the fact that about one in four successors, those that the owner has targeted to take over his or her company, do not know that they are in the succession plan.

 Business owners may be too busy dealing with everyday business needs to consider the tough issues of succession planning.
 Nevertheless, they should address basic questions that pertain to their individual circumstances, such as:

 - Who will be the next operations manager?

 - Do I want my spouse to own the business when I am gone or do I want him or her to be bought out?
 Are they qualified to run the business?

 - Which of the children will get involved in the business?

 - How will I treat my other children not active in the business?

 Why does this matter?
 Remember, the business interest is often the single largest asset of a closely held business owner’s estate.
 It is often used to provide the majority of current income and support to the business owner’s family.
 Understanding, and ultimately realizing, developing and implementing a succession plan for the entity, whether because of death or disability, is critical to the continued well-being of the family.